-Discussion on Boba Fett Helmet Blueprints/Templates within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; Originally Posted by wizardofflight So you might not see me
+Discussion on Boba Fett Helmet Blueprints/Templates within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; wizardofflight said: So you might not see me around for

 I just want to go on and on again about how awesome these templates are.
 Not finished yet... not by a long shot, but getting there.

 I've got some progress, and some questions.
 First off, I'm wondering if I was supposed to cut of the area of the dome that I highlighted in red.
 It seems too tall, and that's a problem.
 Also, is there any way to get rid of the point at the top of the dome?
 After I put bondo on it and sand it off I'm sure it will look fine, Just wondering if there was a way to get rid of it before that.

 Also, any input from you senior TDH members?
 As I said before, this helmet will be far from perfect, But I still want to make it pretty good, so any advice will help.
 Thanks guys.